 The ICAV has appointed Northern Trust Fiduciary Services (Ireland) Limited (the "Depositary") to act as depositary to the ICAV.
-The Depositary fee is entitled to receive an annual fee (plus VAT, if any) not exceeding 0.03% of the net asset value of the Fund, accrued and calculated on each Valuation Point and payable monthly in arrears, subject to a minimum annual fee of US\$40,000 for the Fund.
-The Depositary fee for the financial year ended 31 December 2022 amounted to €116,768 (31 December 2021:€113,572) with €27,807 (31 December 2021:€10,288) being payable at the financial year end.
+The Depositary shall be entitled to receive out of the assets of the Fund, an annual fee (plus VAT, if any) not exceeding 0.03% of the net asset value of the Fund, accrued and calculated on each valuation Point and payable monthly in arrears, subject to a minimum annual fee of US\$40,000 for the Fund.
+The Depositary fee for the financial period from